Hanna1601/ICT-Security-Basics-from-Trust-to-Blockchain/Task H3 Hash 2.md

 It's important to use robust, unique passwords, enable multi-factor authentication, and consider using a password manager to protect against dictionary attacks.
 * add length your password as it increases the error needed to crack the password
+* use password manager
+* don't use same password in many places

 Source: https://www.howtogeek.com/devops/how-to-protect-your-organization-against-password-dictionary-attacks/